-Teachers teach and reinforce one virtue each fortnight.
-The virtues are selected from "The Virtues Project" by Linda Kavelin Popov.
-The students are also taught structured lessons from the 'You Can Do It' Program.
+The students are taught structured lessons from the 'You Can Do It' Program.
 These are whole school strategies designed to complement the classroom reward schemes set up by individual teachers.
-On a weekly basis students are selected to receive Virtue Awards for displaying a virtue in the class or around the school.
-The award is then presented at the next hall assembly.
+On a fortnightly basis students are selected to receive a certificate.
+The award is then presented at the Monday assembly for students.